,

 We have gone through a series of posts, starting with registering a domain name, setting up a Google Cloud server, and installing software and packages to help us build a functional website online.

 Joomla is a free and open-source, mobile-ready, and user-friendly way to build your website.
-With Joomla, you can build dynamic websites using free templates, plugins, and a support base to help us throughout the process.
+With Joomla, you can create dynamic websites using free templates, plugins, and a support base to help us throughout the process.

 This is the seventh post in this series, which can be used as a beginner’s guide to learning how to create a website domain, set up a Google Cloud server with Ubuntu Linux, and install software and packages to build and run a website online.